 When a teacher is not at their best, they becoming less tolerant and their entire classroom is affected.
 So how do teachers avoid the plague of burnout that is spreading through our schools?

 It is crucial to be aware of the common warning signs of burnout, then take it a step further to recognize the negative impacts that teacher burnout can have on a classroom and student learning.
 The final step is becoming proactive and ‘taking care of self’ so that you can remain a happy person as well as an effective teacher.

 These warning signs/symptoms exist along a sliding scale.
 Meaning that the

 earlier you are able to recognize the signs, the easier it will be for you to avoid burnout.
-At HES, we recommend establishing a mindfulness practice to address the symptoms when you recognize them.
+At Hopkins, we recommend establishing a mindfulness practice create a positive foundation and subsequently address the symptoms when they arise.

 Physical and emotional exhaustion and the impact on a classroom:

 Chronic fatigue- In the beginning stages, teachers may experience low energy and feel tired most days.
 Teachers can mistake this for fighting off the cold or the changes in the fall season.
 As it progresses, teachers feel physically and emotionally exhausted, drained, and depleted.
 Some teachers experience this as a sense of dread for what lies ahead on any given school day, making for an anxiety-filled Sunday evening.

 Loss of appetite- It begins with working through lunch; teachers may not feel hungry and may skip a lunch to get work done.
 As it progresses, teachers may lose their appetite all together and begin to lose a significant amount of weight.
 Many times this is mistaken as a good thing, but can quickly become unhealthy.

 Insomnia- Teachers may have trouble falling asleep or staying asleep a couple nights a week (Sunday nights).
 This symptom gets progressively worse as stress compiles week by week.